Aafia Siddiqui: Alleged conspiring with KSM

 Siddiqui left for the US on 25 December 2002, informing her ex-husband Amjad Mohammed Khan that she was looking for a job; she returned on 2 January 2003.
 He later stated he was suspicious of her explanation as universities were on winter break.
 The purpose of the trip was to assist Majid Khan in opening a post office box so that it could appear he was living in the US when he mailed his application for an INS travel document.
 Majid Khan was listed as a co-owner of the box.
 The FBI alleged that Majid Khan was an al-Qaeda operative.
 Siddiqui told the FBI that she agreed to open the post box and mail the application because he was a family friend.
 The P.O. box key was later found in the possession of Uzair Paracha, who was convicted of providing material support to al-Qaeda.

-According to the US government, Majid Khan was an operative for an Al-Qaeda cell led by Khalid Sheikh Mohammad which planned to attack targets in the US, in the UK (at Heathrow Airport) and inside Pakistan.
+According to the US government, Majid Khan was an operative for an Al-Qaeda cell led by Khalid Sheikh Mohammad which planned to attack targets in the US, in the UK (at Heathrow Airport), and inside Pakistan.
 In the US, C-4 plastic explosives and other chemicals would be smuggled in under the cover of textile exports – 20 and 40 ft foot containers filled with women's and children's clothes.
 The explosives would be used to bomb petrol stations, underground fuel storage tanks in Baltimore and chemicals to poison or destroy pumps to water treatment facilities.
 A dummy import-export business run by Saifullah Paracha (who is now interned at Guantánamo Bay), would import the explosives.

 According to the US government, Siddiqui's role was to "rent houses and provide administrative support for the operation".
 When she returned from Pakistan to the US in January 2003, it was, according to the charge, to help renew the American travel papers of Majid Khan, who would execute the bombing.
-In his testimony, Majid Khan stated that he provided Siddiqui with money, photos and a completed application for an "asylum travel form" that "looked and functioned like a passport", and back in the US Siddiqui "opened a post office box in detainee's name, using her driver's licence information".
+In his testimony, Majid Khan stated that he provided Siddiqui with money, photos, and a completed application for an "asylum travel form" that "looked and functioned like a passport".
+He also testified that back in the US Siddiqui "opened a post office box in detainee's name, using her driver's licence information".

 The plot unraveled after Majid Khan was arrested in Pakistan on 1 March 2003 and sent to Guantánamo.
 In America, another operative, Uzair Paracha, was arrested in possession of the post box key.
-Defense attorneys note that testimony gathered by investigators "were likely to have been extracted under conditions of torture."
-Her lawyer suggested she had been the victim of identity theft, while her sister Fowzia has maintained the post office box was intended for use in applying for jobs at American universities.
-Charges were not brought against Siddiqui for the opening of the post box or for mailing the application in her trial.
+Defense attorneys note that testimony gathered by investigators was "likely to have been extracted under conditions of torture".
+Her lawyer suggested she had been the victim of identity theft while her sister Fowzia has maintained the post office box was intended for use in applying for jobs at American universities.
+In Siddiqui's trial, charges were not brought against her for opening of the post box or mailing the application.

 Amjad M Khan (her ex-husband) was questioned by the FBI and released.